How to Master the Study Cycle and Improve Your Learning

 If you don’t understand your notes or the concepts, it’s time to talk to another student or the teacher.

 Studying is different than just reviewing notes.
-It might include working with other people as part of a study group, writing your own quiz, creating a mnemonic device, or using flashcards.
+It might include working with other people as part of a study group, writing your own study guide, creating a mnemonic device, or using flashcards.
 Also, study sessions should be spread out over time and not crammed into the 2 nights before a test.
 So, plan out your studying, especially the week or 2 before a test.

-For more on studying check out these posts:
+For more on studying, check out these posts: